 Ski touring on Spiga-slope Nr.
 1

-On Flumserberg, skiers and snowboarders can use the prepared and signposted Spiga-slope Nr.
-1 - Thursday to Saturday even at night.
+On Flumserberg, ski and snowboard tourers can use the prepared and signalized Spiga slope no. 1 – Thursday to Saturday even at night.
 Ski tourers are advised to park their car in zone 8 (Tannenheim Strasse).

 Ski touring on the slope during the day

-Daytime ski tours are only allowed on Spiga-slope Nr.
-1 between Tannenheim, Spiga and Prodkamm.
-All of the other pistes will be closed to ski tourers by day and night.
-The ascents must be made in succession at the side of the piste.
-Attention must be paid to skiing operations, which will have priority.
+Ski touring during the day is only allowed on the Spiga slope no. 1 between Tannenheim, Spiga and Prodkamm.
+All other slopes are closed for ski tourers during the day and night.
+The ascents must be made one after the other on the edge of the piste.

-The offer for daytime ski tours on the piste is valid from the opening of Spiga-slope Nr.
-1 until the closing of the Spiga piste at the end of the relevant winter season.
-Piste Nr.
-1 will be closed from Sunday to Wednesday from 17.00 until 08.00 o'clock.
+The offer for ski touring on the piste by day is valid from the start of operation of Spiga piste no. 1 until the last day of operation of the Spiga piste at the end of the respective winter season.
+The piste no. 1 is closed from Sunday to Wednesday from 17.00 to 08.00.

 Ski touring on the piste at night

-In general, all of the pistes on the Flumserberg are closed from 17.00 to 08.00.
+In principle, all pistes on the Flumserberg are closed from 17.00 to 08.00.
 Winches are used for the preparation.
 There is danger to life!

-- Ascents and descents are at your own risk and responsibility
+- Ascents and descents are at your own risk and responsibility, any liability is declined.

-- Ascents only on Spiga-slope Nr.
-1, at the side of the piste and in succession
+- Ascents only on Spiga slope no. 1, on the edge of the slope and one after the other.

-- Take special care on crests, narrow pipes and steep slopes
+- Take special care on crests, bottlenecks and steep slopes.

-- It is essential that you abide by the piste instructions and those issued by the rescue services.
+- It is compulsory to follow the instructions of the piste and rescue services.

 REASONS AND DANGERS

-- Frozen lanes in freshly prepared slopes can become an accident trap the next day
+- Frozen tracks in freshly prepared slopes become an accident trap the next day.

 Guided ski and snowboard tours